 The major tools that can be used by the CCP Default Management Committee in the default management include porting or closure of the positions, sale through auction or forced transfer, the restriction of profit distribution at the futures and options markets and the hedging transactions.
 The decisions regarding the usage of CCP Default Management Resources in the required order and to the required extent, including the usage of the guarantee fund contributions deposited by non-defaulting members and requesting additional guarantee fund contributions from non-defaulting members, shall be taken by the Default Management Committee.
 The responsibilities of the non-defaulting CCP members are explicitly set forth in the Market Directives and Procedures and the membership agreements.
 Takasbank's CCP default management process is designed not as a set of rules that must be applied in the same way under all circumstances without considering their effect; but as a process enabling the CCP Default Management Committee to use its discretion in a manner to protect the interests of both the defaulting member and Takasbank as well as non-defaulting CCP members and the markets.
 According to the Directive on CCP Default Management Implementation Principles, the CCP Default Management Committee shall take into consideration the reason of default and its effects on the markets when employing the default management tools.
 The CCP Default Management Committee is authorized to take any other measures that it deems necessary, considering the relevant legislation, the agreements signed with the members and the international principles as well.
-Therefore, even it is not explicitly specified in the CCP legislation, it is very well possible to develop new mechanisms that can limit the adverse impacts of the default management actions are also the matters reserved to the discretion of the CCP Default Management Committee, providing that the provisions of the legislation shall also be taken into account.
+Therefore, even it is not explicitly specified in the CCP legislation, it is very well possible to develop new mechanisms that can limit the adverse impacts of the default or implement the examples of best practices in the default management.
+The order and timing of the default management actions are also the matters reserved to the discretion of the CCP Default Management Committee, providing that the provisions of the legislation shall also be taken into account.